The Secret to Rust’s Unstoppable Popularity

 Streamers have also played a significant role in maintaining and growing Rust‘s popularity.
 Shroud, xQc, CohhCarnage, and Summit1g are just some of many high-profile entertainers who played Facepunch Studios’ hit game over the years, creating a variety of content that helped broaden its outreach.

-Many of them continue to stream Rust to this day.
-According to Streams Charts, Rust is currently the 10th most-viewed game on Twitch, responsible for 10 million viewer hours last week alone.
+Many of them continue to stream Rust to this day, and according to Streams Charts, Rust is regularly one of the most viewed games on Twitch.
 This never-ending influx of streams not only produces moments that entertain current fans but also intrigue potential new players.

 Twitch Drops